asuka-data/nyc_taxi_analysis/README.md

 ## Key Insights
--  High demands around 6 pm especially weekdays
+-  High demand occurs around 6 pm on weekdays.
--  Demand is quite low from late night to early morning on weekdays
+-  Demand is quite low from late night to early morning.
--  Compared to weekdays, an increasing in demand is being observed around midmight on weekends
+-  Compared to weekdays, demand increases around midnight on weekends.
+-

 ## Suggestions
 - **Late Night Rate (Only Friday to Sunday)** : Increase basic ride rate between 10pm - 2am for the high demand on weekend